George Gilfillan: Poetry

 For thirty years he was engaged upon a long poem, Night, which was published in 1867, but its theme was too vast, vague and unmanageable, and, according to the Encyclopædia Britannica Eleventh Edition, the result was considered a failure.
 This, Gilfillan's major work is in ten parts, he described in his preface as being 'to an extent miscellaneous in its materials, following thus a type which once extensively prevailed in poetry.'

 As a poetry critic, Gilfillan was the champion of the spasmodic poets.
-He supported the work Ellen Johnston who was known as "The Factory Girl" because of her humble origins.
+He supported the work of Ellen Johnston, who was known as "The Factory Girl" because of her humble origins.

 Support for working-class poets

-Gilfillan was a supporter of working-class poets, believing them to be less influenced by the works of others than better educated writers.
+Gilfillan was a supporter of working-class poets, such as Elizabeth Duncan Campbell.
+Gilfillan believed working-class poets to be less influenced by the works of others than better educated writers.
 In a preface to a book of poems by Janet Hamilton he wrote:

 The self-taught have usually greater freshness of feeling in beholding nature, and a keener sympathy with men, than the better instructed.
 Having read fewer descriptions, they look at the thing described more exactly as it is.
 Many see not nature's thunderstorm, but Thomson's or Byron's; not Bruar-water itself, but Burns' picture of it; Scott's Trossachs, not the beautiful place itself; and hence, often when they try to describe such scenes, they merely dilute the descriptions of others and produce shadows of shades.
 The self-taught simply record the contact between their own genius and Nature's works.

 This support backfired somewhat when one of his proteges, William McGonagall, gained a reputation as the worst poet in the English language.
 McGonagall's Address to the Rev. George Gilfillan, the first poem he ever wrote, is arguably the only reason modern readers remember Gilfillan – though modern adherents have attempted to revive his memory.